tomhazledine/nabSlider.js/README.md

 The slides themselves, which are the things we want to switch between, can be anything you like.
 I use an `article` element because, hey, semantics!
 But you can use any `html` element you like.

-This important thing is that whatever kind of element you choose, you give it the following classes: `slide` (so the plugin knows it's a slide) and `numberX` (eg `number1` for the first slide, `number2` for the second, you get the idea...).
+The important thing is that whatever kind of element you choose, you give it the following classes: `slide` (so the plugin knows it's a slide) and `numberX` (eg `number1` for the first slide, `number2` for the second, you get the idea...).

 It must also have `data-selector` attribute that is the same as the slide number.
 For example, `data-selector="2"` for the slide with the class `number2`.